guiambros/vidcat/README.md

 - Two finger zoom
 - Various gestures - brightness, take screenshots, etc.

-Here's how it looks like for my current class (CS 6200).
+Here's how it looks like for my current class (CS 6200 - GIOS), with the 7 modules:

 <img src="images/screenshot-vlc.png" width="300" />